codacy/docs/docs/repositories/pull-requests.md

 !!! info "This section applies to GitHub repositories only"

-If Codacy detects code patterns that have suggested fixes, you can apply the fixes directly by clicking the **Fix issues** button that appears above the issue list.
-This action applies the suggested fixes and commits the changes to the pull request.
+If Codacy detects code patterns that have suggested fixes, you can apply those fixes directly by clicking the **Fix issues** button above the issue list.
+This action commits the suggested fixes to the pull request.

 ## See also